 Texas mall shooting victims include guard, young sisters

-DALLAS (AP) — The people killed by a gunman at a mall near Dallas over the weekend include two elementary-age sisters, a couple and their child, a young engineer and a security guard who worked there, and they represented a multicultural cross-section of the area's increasingly diverse suburbs.
+DALLAS — The people killed by a gunman at a mall near Dallas over the weekend include two elementary school-age sisters, a couple and their 3-year-old son, a young engineer and a security guard.
+The victims represent a multicultural cross-section of the metropolitan area’s increasingly diverse suburbs.

 Cox Elementary School students Daniela and Sofia Mendoza, grades four and two, were among those slain Saturday at Allen Premium Outlets, according to officials in the Wylie Independent School District.
 They were remembered as “the kindest, most thoughtful students with smiles that could light up any room,” Principal Krista Wilson said in a letter to parents.

-Also killed at the outdoor shopping center were three members of a Korean American family: a couple and one of their sons.
+Also killed at the outdoor shopping center were three members of a Korean American family: a couple and one of their sons, who was 3.
 Another son was wounded and was still hospitalized, said Myoung-Joon Kim, head of mission at the Consulate of the Republic of Korea in Dallas.
 The parents were identified by the Texas Department of Public Safety as Kyu Song Cho, 37, and Cindy Cho, 35.

 Just a few nights earlier, she had called LaCour when a customer wanted in after hours.
 He came and asked the man to leave, and then offered a security escort to her and two teenage employees.